litocabornay/meteor-dash/README.md

 The sample `anytv-data-hasoffers` should be self-explanatory and should cover the basics of package creation.
 You can explore more complex implementations and testing of packages with the built-in `iron-router` package.

-Packages don't install themselves, even when in the packages directory.
+Packages don't install themselves (compared to WordPress plugins).
 To make them recognized by your installation, do:

     meteor add PACKAGE_NAME